The Importance of Organisational Culture

 1. Innovation

 Companies that value innovation will encourage their people to be brave and take risks.
 This will empower people and inspire them to think creatively.
 Companies that do not value innovation will have set guidelines and practices that must be adhered to.
-This links closely to the neuroscience theme of Clarity, and in particular ideas of requirements.
+This links closely to the neuroscience theme of clarity, and in particular ideas or requirements.

 2. Attention To Detail